SmKou/epicodus-portfolio/README.md

 ## Technologies Used

+- HTML5
+- CSS3
 - Skeleton 2.0.4 by Dave Gamache

 ## Description

 ## Complete Setup

 No setup or installation required.
 View at [Smkou Portfolio]()

 ## Known Bugs

+- Lacks use of breakpoints

 ## License